 France’s National Assembly is soon to debate counter-terrorism legislation proposed by Emmanuel Macron’s government.
 This legislation, Macron claims, will enable France to end the state of emergency which has been in place since 2015.
 The state of emergency grants extended powers of repression and surveillance to state authorities; since it was applied, it has been widely criticised as enabling human rights abuses.

-Macron has framed his legal project as a response to these criticisms. claims, will allow France to protect its citizens from terrorist attacks without compromising their civil liberties.
+Macron has framed his legal project as a response to these criticisms.
+The new law, he claims, will allow France to protect its citizens from terrorist attacks without compromising their civil liberties.
 However, it will also mean taking some of the most controversial elements of the state of emergency and inscribing them permanently into the law.
 Undermining human rights is apparently the new norm, rather than a temporary measure.
 For all its flaws, the state of emergency was at least never intended to be permanent.

 Macron’s proposal includes granting police the right to place individuals under house arrest without trial, to raid homes and meeting places without consulting a judge, and to forbid public gatherings.

 To date, these measures have been almost exclusively applied against Muslims.
 Those targeted often complain that there has been no justification for this beyond the fact that they are “visibly” Muslim.
 Such discrimination has been possible because, under the state of emergency, authorities need no solid evidence against individuals to justify measures like raids on their homes.
 Often, home raids have been justified solely by suspicions reported to the authorities by neighbours – leaving the system vulnerable to both personal vendetta and misguided views of what constitutes evidence of “radicalisation”.

 The state has contributed to this confusion by sending out mixed messages on a government website giving advice on when to consider alerting the authorities to an individual.
 The site accepts that physical appearance and clothing alone are not evidence of radicalisation, but goes on to list both as potential “indicators”.